top of page

 The Point-in-Time count yields valuable trend data to help service providers understand how many local people are homeless and what kinds of needs they have.
 This information aids in planning Oklahoma City’s services and programs to feed and shelter the population as well as to help them find affordable housing, access services and ultimately end their homelessness.

 The Point in Time groups people into several categories including the number of people staying in overnight shelters, transitional housing, and people who are unsheltered.
-Oklahoma City’s unsheltered population decreased this year from 31% to 24%.
-While this is encouraging, the entire system is still working diligently to bring that number even lower.
+Oklahoma City’s unsheltered population decreased this year by 3%.
+While this is encouraging, the entire system is still working diligently to bring that number even lower through collaborative partnerships such as the Key to Home Program.

 This survey does not attempt to count people who are staying in hotels, treatment facilities, emergency rooms, jails or people who are considered “couch homeless,” people who are homeless but temporarily staying with a friend, relative or acquaintance.
-The number of couch homeless is uncertain, but the Oklahoma City Public School District had 1,952 children experiencing homelessness enrolled at the end of the 2021-2022 academic year, the majority of whom were couch homeless.
+The number of couch homeless is uncertain, but the Oklahoma City Public School District reported 26,000 children experiencing homelessness enrolled in 2024, the majority of whom were couch homeless.

 The Point-in-Time count is a joint project of the City of Oklahoma City and the Homeless Alliance.